leoalciso/AMA/README.md

 Question Board
 Web Application to ease classroom student interaction with emphasis on incentive learning.

-Made at Google Hack-a-thon event at SJSU 11/15/19
+Made at Google Hack-a-thon event at SJSU 11/15/19<br>
+Created with Django framework

 Overview:<br>
 -Students can post questions and other students can answer in a mini-chat specific to the question<br>